MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-an-extension.md

 ## Design considerations

 - Provide UI that shows the user which extensions are available and allows them to enable/disable them.
 You might also consider adding glyphs for extensions that become unavailable because a package goes offline, etc.
 - Direct the user to where they can get extensions.
-Perhaps your extension page can provide a Windows Store search query that brings up a list of extensions that can be used with your app.
+Perhaps your extension page can provide a Microsoft Store search query that brings up a list of extensions that can be used with your app.
 - Consider how to notify the user of the addition and removal of extensions.
 You might create a notification for when a new extension is installed and invite the user to enable it.
 Extensions should be disabled by default so that users are in control.

 ## How app extensions differ from optional packages